ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

 function (described shortly) and happens only if logging is enabled.
 This deferring of buffer construction is crucial for making the string interpolation functions compile-time interpretable, which ensures correctness as well as performance of the logging APIs.
+Similarly, the parameters are made `@autoclosure`s to make the implementation easier to interpret.
-This aspect is described in more detail in the next section.
+This aspect is described in more detail in the next [section](https://github.com/ravikandhadai/swift/blob/logging-writeup/Logging/ImprovingOSLogForSwift.md#designing-string-interpolation-methods-to-be-compile-time-interpretable).

 ### Implementation of osLog